MathematicGuy/RemoteObsidian/Project Skin/2 ACTIONS/Personal/Language Learning/German/German Vocabulary/German Vocabulary.md

  WG (Wohnegemeinschaft) - share apartment (people sharing an apartment)
 	Wohnege - residential
 	meinschaft - community
+	Meine Freunde wohnen Zurzeit in einer WG

- wohne live  (am living/have lived)
+ Wohne live  (am living/have lived)
 	 ich wohne
 	 Sie Wohnen
-	 Wohnst du Liebt
+	 Wo wohnst du - where do you live ?

 ### What is Your Dream ?
 Träume - dream
 	was deren Träume sind  - what is your dream
-	-> Einmal zyum Mond und zurück - to the moon and back
+	-> Einmal zum Mond und zurück - to the moon and back

 Persönlich - personal